anjalikh99/Medi-Records/README.md

 6. execute the shell command `node app.js` or
 --- install nodemon globally `npm i nodemon -g` and execute `nodemon app.js` for restarting the server automatically on changes

+7. To run the test cases execute `npx hardhat test`

-7. Your project is ready to be used.
+8. Your project is ready to be used.
 Go to localhost:3000 to interact with the project